 A bill which would have allowed universities to report rapes to police with the victim's permission failed Monday amidst heavy opposition, including from BYU students and faculty.
 This article talked about how dangerous this bill could of been if passed.
 “Victims advocates across the country, across the state and in the local area all recognize that giving power and control, giving confidentiality back to victims of sexual assault, is the right way forward and HB254 is the wrong way,” Bitton said." (http://universe.byu.edu/2018/03/07/hb254-bill-related-to-university-sexual-violence-reports-fails/).
 If this bill is passed it is taking all of the power the victim has left, and stripping it away from them.
 The only power the victim feels that they have left is in their story, and this bill was essentially stripping them away from that power.
 Every time this bill comes up in Congress, which is every year, it will make it so victims are re-victimized every time it comes up.
 This bill is being revisited because it is stating that Title IX isn't enough.
 Although I do have to agree that something is wrong in our system with how we handle assault survivors, I do believe that this bill is NOT the solution.
 Having to relive my experience is something I couldn't do and even after years I still become physically ill when I see my attacker.
 The thought of forcing victims to face their attacker and relive that experience over and over is something that is up to the victim.
 And than even after they face their attacker, having to go through all that trama to be told nothing will be done because there "isn't enough" is corrupting victims even more.
 Being told they are not believed or they are not enough to beat their attacker yet again, and knowing they will walk free and having to be aware that you may have to face them on the street as they walk free is something no victim should have to go through.
 To some, not letting the victim decide what happens to their attacker is not worth the trauma they would have to relive in order to be told their pain is not "enough".
 This shows that even with an effort from the government, it is the wrong approach to a solution that is much more complicated, and can not be solved by a bunch of older white males trying to decide how to solve the problem.
 Often times, statistics have shown that even when reported to officers, they are either doubted, or ridiculed.
 In my case, the officer I had to report my assault case to told my parents I was "giddy" about the situation, and that I acted as though I "wanted it to happen".
 Therefore, if a law is made that when a victim confides in the school system and they HAVE to report to the police, often times the police will not take the case seriously either.
 In some cases, like a recent rape and murder of an 8 year old in India, 3 of the 8 men that were involved were police officers.
 Therefore we need to focus on the actual issue at hand, and not just a quick fix to a life long issue.

 This article has made me truly realize the lack of concern shown by government in regards to campus sexual assault cases.
 Not only are complaints being filed by students about their concern for their lack of safety on their campus, but nothing is further being done to investigated the campuses that have been reported.
 The Department of Education seems to completely be unconcerned with a rise in complaints from students.
-One student was raped, went to security, and was forced to sit there with no bathroom breaks, no food or drink, and than when the college was investigated, "federal officials found “certain serious shortcomings” in the school's campus safety operations".
-After this was discovered NOTHING was done and the school has not even heard back from the department on the issue.
+One student was raped, went to security, and was forced to sit there with no bathroom breaks, no food or drink, for nearly EIGHT hours.
+And when the college was investigated?
+Federal officials found “certain serious shortcomings” in the school's campus safety operations", but after this was discovered NOTHING was done and the school has not even heard back from the department on the issue.
 Not only is this concerning for the students, but for future victims as well.
 They are watching how cases are being handled, and because of this, it will discourage future victims from reporting.
 This to me truly puts into scale how unconcerned our government is about the issue of assault in general, but especially on college campuses.
 Not only does a traumatic experience such as sexual violence often cause mental illness, but studies have shown that the victims grades also tend to drop.
 This issue is not just the "victims" issue, but it affects the entire school and community surrounding it as well.
 If the government keeps dismissing issues such as this, there will be no hope for survivors, and perpetrators will become an all time high knowing no consequences are in place.
 This is alarming not only for the present generation, but especially for the future generations to come.
 Realizing that the men who assaulted me had no consequences, and that someday I might bring a daughter into this world that could be sexual violated as well is terrifying.
 Knowing that nothing is being done in order to make progress from this issue, and it is as if the department of education isn't even TRYING to make progress is disappointing to say the least.
 When schools keep violating the rules in place, and consequences are not meeting the school, the perpetrator, it makes the victim seem as though they are not important.
 That this life changing event is no significance; or at least not a "big enough deal" for the school or government to care about.
 I believe when the media publishes post with information such as this, it is good for the public to know they are being ignored, but it is also frustrating for survivors.
 Knowing that nothing is being done to help put attackers away is disappointing, and more importantly disheartening.
 You begin to realize that the future victims will have little to no chance of being successful in putting their attacker away, especially without the government on their side.
 We, as a society, need to be progressing forward in the laws and consequences regarding sexual assault, and this article only makes me realize we are distancing ourselves from this instead of moving closer to our goal; which is to shape a society where victims feel safe, and that is including support from the educational institutions, and our government.

 End Rape on Campus (EROC) is a survivor advocacy organization dedicated to ending sexual violence through survivor support, public education, and policy and legislative reform.
 This website not only informed me more on the actual laws and rules we have regarding sexual violence, but it also provided me with resources to help strengthen my argument with why sexual violence is such an issue at college campuses.
 The main source that I find beneficial, but at the same time could be problematic is their campus accountability map.
 What this is, is an interactive map that allows users to view "in-depth information on each institution’s sexual assault investigation policies, prevention efforts, and available survivor support resources as well as high-level statistics on definitions, training's, sanctions and investigations.
 The map also allows users to compare these metrics between schools and gain a better understanding of what policies look like across the nation through a user-friendly interface."
 This is beneficial in the sense that it shows something is being done in certain colleges across the country, but this only represents the known and reported cases.
 Therefore when some view this map it could be misleading in the sense that this is all the cases throughout the U.S. Another issue I have with this map is that it doesn't represent any small colleges, like UD.
 Whatever reason that is, it makes some people believe the smaller colleges aren't as important as the bigger ones.
 This is an issue because victims of smaller colleges may not feel as "important" compared to those who attend the bigger universities that are shown on the map.
 This website is also useful in the fact that it provides press publishing, jobs, volunteering opportunities, how to take action, and its own blog.
 This website strictly focuses on college campuses and sexual violence which I believe is very beneficial for my argument.
 Not only does it focus on the group I am focusing on, but it also provides more insight for the significance that sexual violence poses on college students.
 This is a great website to provide evidence for my claim, as well as provide various other outlets to strengthen my argument.
 By understanding the issue, we can begin to work on as a society, and through our educational institutions on providing solutions, and better punishments for the perpetrator.
 By understanding the issue, we also can help victims by providing better coping mechanisms, and making them feel as though they are important.
 In society today, we often throw victims to the side instead of truly focusing on them.
 We tend to focus on the reason why it happened to them, when in reality they wonder that everyday.
 With resources such as this, we can begin to better understand their feelings, and than be able to provide the support and council they need.